SkyAudit/blog/content/statement/State of the Crypto Market Development Updates.md

 that are quite rapid, into the small number of real projects.

-The time to invest in these projects, between when no one cares when everyone is rushing in and the coin has appreciated are very narrow.
+The time to invest in these projects, between when no one cares when everyone is rushing in and the coin has appreciated is very brief.

 Previously, coins had a period where public could buy them at a low price, before they appreciated.
 It tooks years (like Litecoin and Bitcoin).